Orphan 55

 "Orphan 55" is the third episode of the twelfth series of the British science fiction television programme Doctor Who, first broadcast on BBC One on 12 January 2020.
 It was written by Ed Hime, and directed by Lee Haven Jones.

 In the episode, the Thirteenth Doctor (Jodie Whittaker) and her companions Graham O'Brien (Bradley Walsh), Ryan Sinclair (Tosin Cole), and Yasmin Khan (Mandip Gill) are transported to a tranquility spa after Graham wins a free holiday, but the resort turns out to be on a barren 'orphan' planet overrun with mutated beings.

-The episode was watched by 5.38 million viewers, and was the twelfth series' most poorly rated episode among critics.
+The episode was watched by 5.38 million viewers, and received mixed reviews from critics.

 Plot

 The Doctor, Graham, Ryan and Yaz are taken to Tranquillity Spa via a transport cube for an all-inclusive stay.
 They are welcomed by their customer host, Hyph3n.
 As Ryan retrieves a snack from a vending machine, he is infected by a Hopper virus, which the Doctor is able to extract from him.
 While recovering, he meets a fellow guest, Bella.
 Meanwhile, a physical breach occurs and guests are asked to assemble for a muster drill.
 The Doctor convinces Hyph3n to give her access to the "linen cupboard", which is actually a security room with an armoury, where they meet Kane.
 The Doctor becomes suspicious upon discovering that there is an ionic membrane needed to protect a holiday spa.
 The creatures that broke into the spa start killing guests.
 Making matters worse, the Hopper virus also found its way into the spa's systems, disabling the transporter and security cameras.

 The remaining survivors, the spa's mechanic Nevi, his son Sylas, and an elderly woman, Vilma, meet at the "linen cupboard", but Vilma notices Benni, her partner, has gone missing.
 The Doctor builds a new ionic membrane from scratch to banish the creatures.
 Now safe, Kane identifies the creatures as the local Dregs.
 It is revealed that the spa is a "fakation", a place designed to look like a vacation but in a fabricated environment.
 The spa's system, which tracks all the guests, shows Benni outside the spa, so the survivors go out to rescue him.
 From the vehicle, the group sees the uninhabitable desolation of the orphan planet they are on, Orphan 55.
 The vehicle is caught in a Dreg trap and the Dregs surround it, keeping Benni as a hostage.
 The group makes a run for a nearby service tunnel, but the Dregs kill Hyph3n and Benni is shot by Kane.